xcodersun/eywa/README.md

 ### A Little Introduction

-#### What is Octopus?
+#### What is Eywa?

-Octopus is essentially a connection manager that keeps track of the connected devices.
+Eywa is essentially a connection manager that keeps track of the connected devices.
 But more than just connecting devices, it is also capable of controlling them, collecting the metrics sent from them, indexing the data, and providing query interfaces that can be used for data visualizations.

-Octopus lets the team of embedded system developers to forget about reinventing the backend services and provides a commonly used protocol, websocket, to make real-time control easily achievable.
+Eywa lets the team of embedded system developers to forget about reinventing the backend services and provides a commonly used protocol, websocket, to make real-time control easily achievable.

 ***
 #### Why is it useful?